 Cruise line itinerary cancellations and changes

-Should there be any changes to your itinerary, or if your cruise has been cancelled, we will help with amending any arrangements, and we will liaise with the cruise lines to make sure that you are clear on the options available to you.
+If your cruise is cancelled due to the pause in operations, or if there are changes to your itinerary, we will liaise with the cruise lines to make sure that you are clear on the options available to you.

 Airline schedule cancellations and changes

-Most airlines have suspended flights in response to global travel restrictions.
-We are closely monitoring this and, should there be any changes affecting your upcoming travel, we will inform you of the options available to you.
+Airlines have begun to operate more services, reintroducing routes as travel restrictions are lifted.
+We are closely monitoring this, and should there be any changes affecting your upcoming travel, we will inform you of the options available to you.

 Cruise line coronavirus policies